m5stack/m5-docs/docs/en/core/m5stickt.md

 ## Description

-**StickT**is an exquisite and compact infrared thermal imaging camera.
+**M5StickT**is an exquisite and compact infrared thermal imaging camera.
 It adopts the latest FLIR Lepton 3.0 long-wave infrared (LWIR) camera core with an effective resolution of 160 * 120 for a clear and stable image.
 As it is a large area non-contact infrared sensor, it is a good solution for temperature measurement.
 Its main control chip is Espressif’s ESP32, which has built-in support for Wi-Fi and Bluetooth connections, and computing speeds of up to 240Mhz.
 This provides a favorable guarantee for image output with a FPS reaching 7 and above.
 The screen is 1.14 inches and has a resolution of 135 * 240.
 The device comes with a rich variety of hardware resources: An on-board 6-axis Inertial Measurement Unit, a digital microphone and  a power management chip and a built-in 300mAh battery, all embedded into the device.
 In terms of interactive operation, two programmable buttons and a rotary encoder are provided.
 In order to facilitate users to connect more peripherals, a 4 Pin PH2.0 interface with I2C support is provided at the bottom.
 The body is 3D printed from high quality Black Nylon filament.
 In addition, an M3 screw hole and a 1/4" screw hole are provided underside for easy mounting.

 <img src="assets/img/product_pics/core/minicore/m5stickt/m5stick_T_05.webp" width="30%" height="30%">